testfairy/docs/docs/01_Getting_Started/04_How_To_Invite_Testers.md

 <iframe width="854" height="480" src="https://www.youtube.com/embed/Y2KpYgi8wLI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Once the new version of your app is uploaded to your account, you can let your testers know about it and invite them to start testing.

-There are a couple of ways to let your testers know about your new upload.
+There are a couple of ways to let your testers know about your new upload:

 You can choose to invite your testers via email or you can build a community of testers by using our pre-designed landing page.